h6rd/Dota2PornFxWeb/README.md

 1. Create a folder named `dota_test` in `steamapps\common\dota 2 beta\game\`
 2. Place the required mod inside it
 3. Add this to your launch options: `-language test`

-> If everything works after that, the issue was in the installation process, check the folder with your language and reinstall the mods.
-If the problem persists, the issue lies within the mod itself.
+ - If everything works after that, the issue was in the installation process, check the folder with your language and reinstall the mods 😊
+ - If the problem persists, the issue lies within the mod itself 😔

 ### Mod merging issues:
 - When merging mods you may have problems - try installing the buggy mod separately from the merged mods